-The proponent may use a summary, chart, or calculation to prove the content of voluminous writings, recordings, or photographs that cannot be conveniently examined in court.
-The proponent must make the originals or duplicates available for examination or copying, or both, by other parties at a reasonable time and place.
-And the court may order the proponent to produce them in court.
+- (a) Summaries of Voluminous Materials Admissible as Evidence.
+The court may admit as evidence a summary, chart, or calculation offered to prove the content of voluminous admissible writings, recordings, or photographs that cannot be conveniently examined in court, whether or not they have been introduced into evidence. - (b) Procedures.
+The proponent must make the underlying originals or duplicates available for examination or copying, or both, by other parties at a reasonable time and place.
+And the court may order the proponent to produce them in court. - (c) Illustrative Aids Not Covered.
+A summary, chart, or calculation that functions only as an illustrative aide is governed by Rule $\underline{107}$ .